Manuele-T/Manuele-T/README.md

 ## About Me
 - First-Class Computing Graduate looking to become a specialist in Generative AI
-- 🛠Currently working on conversational NLP & generative AI projects, deploying cloud-native solutions on AWS & GCP
+- Currently working on conversational NLP & generative AI projects, deploying cloud-native solutions on AWS & GCP
 ---

 ## Connect with Me on LinkedIn